haerski/mortality/report.md

 We can add feature engineering steps to get our data ready using recipes.
 We remove useless variables: `zip3`, `actual`, `claims`, `class`, `shrinkage`, `ae.` For extreme big number such as `population`, `volume` and `expected`, we use `step_log()` to do logarithm transformation for pre-processing.
-`step_mutate(client = droplevels(client))` to add ID variable. `step_timeseries_signature()` to creates a a specification of a recipe step that will convert date into many features that can aid in machine learning with time-series data.
+We also use `step_mutate(client = droplevels(client))` to add ID variable, `step_timeseries_signature()` to create a specification of a recipe step that will convert date into many features that can aid in machine learning with time-series data.

 Here `rec_obj` is for model with `ihme_deaths`, `rec_obj1` with `zip_deaths` and `rec_obj2` without any death data.